Director | Operations,

-John Spanogle serves as the associate director of shared pharmaceuticals for MD Logistics in Plainfield, Indiana.
+John Spanogle serves as the Director of Operations for GEODIS in Plainfield, Indiana.
+Prior to his position at GEODIS, John served as the associate director of shared pharmaceuticals for MD Logistics.
 Prior to his position at MD Logistics, John served as the director of strategic initiatives and development for Operation: Job Ready Veterans.

 John is a retired military officer with over 25 years of experience.
 He has served multiple combat and operational tours of duty all over the globe and has a multitude of operational experience, which he developed spending a majority of his active duty service in the U.S. Army Special Forces.
 John served in multiple positions within the 5th Special Forces Group (Airborne), from Special Forces Operational Detachment-Alpha Commander to the Group Operations Officer.
 John also spent three years in the Pentagon working on the Joint Staff.
 He became adept at navigating through the bureaucracy of Washington, D.C. while working as a staff member in the Deputy Directorate for Special Operations/Counter Terrorism, J-3, the Joint Staff, Pentagon.
 John continues to assist and advise veterans across Indiana from knowledge gained not only from his former military career, but also from his contacts from veteran service organizations.
 John is a member of the Special Forces Association, the American Legion, Forty and Eight, and the Veterans of Foreign Wars.

 John is currently working toward his Ph.D. in Public Policy and Administration at Walden University and will be completed at the end of this year.
 He holds a master’s degree in business and organizational security management from Webster University and a bachelor’s degree in political science from the University of Hawaii.